 Perhaps that takes the pressure off a bit.
 Especially as biochem and nutrition has about the same percentage make-up (14-24%)…

-So Should I Take Pharmacology Before Med School?
+So Should I Take Pharmacology Before Med/Nursing School?

 Personally, I don’t see the need.
 You’ll cover the entire course again (probably more in-depth) during your pre-clinical years.
 Save that time for something else fun (or easier to score a higher GPA in).